Points/interview-test-server/README.md

 ## Submission Instructions

-You can either add this code to a personal repoository or submit it as a zip file.
-You are then to submit your solution to your contact at Points.
-Please submit within a week or 2 of receipt of instructions.
+You can either submit your code as a zip file or send a link to a personal repository.
+Do not fork or submit pull requests to this repository.
+Please submit within a week or 2 of receipt of instructions, unless otherwise specified.

 Please *do not fork or submit pull requests* to this repository.